-As a lifesaving treatment for COVID-19 patients, the demand for oxygen and oxygen concentrators are at an all time high.
+As a lifesaving treatment for COVID-19 patients, the demand for oxygen and oxygen concentrators is at an all-time high.
 But even after a year since the pandemic hit, there is still a strain on the oxygen and medical oxygen supplies hospitals need.

 With this increased need for oxygen delivery, hospitals found that converting liquid oxygen to gas at such high rates jeopardized their current oxygen supply systems.
 As a result, hospitals have relied on cylinders instead of bulk to supply patients with oxygen.